davelens/dotfiles/README.md

   * Reads user/pass from your ```.netrc```.
   * You need to configure which servers to check [here](https://github.com/davelens/dotfiles/blob/master/bin/tmux/mailcount.sh#L6).
 * Current track playing in Spotify.
 Taken from [jdxcode/tmux-spotify-info](https://github.com/jdxcode/tmux-spotify-info)

+# No vimrc?
+In april 2020 I finally took the proper time to move my vim setup to a separate repository, to be found [here](https://github.com/davelens/dotvim).